How to weatherproof garden furniture – extend the life of your wood, metal and rattan furniture

 How to weatherproof rattan garden furniture

-'If you are in the market for new garden furniture, hand-woven synthetic rattan is one of the best weatherproof materials to look out for,' says Samuel from Homebase.
+'If you're in the market for new garden furniture, hand-woven synthetic rattan is one of the best weatherproof materials to look out for,' says Samuel from Homebase.
 'It is completely waterproof and can therefore be left outside with no weather damage – plus, it is easy to clean and maintain.'

 1. Keep it clean

-To keep your rattan garden furniture in tip-top condition, clean it regularly to prevent dirt and grime from building up.
-A hand held vacuum is ideal for removing loose dirt, then go in with a sponge and warm soapy water.
-If there's any stubborn soil clinging in between the crevices, dip an old toothbrush into the water and use this to clean it out.
+If any stubborn soil is clinging between the crevices, dip an old toothbrush into the water and use this to clean it out.

 2. Store any fabrics